 If they are new, they may still have oils from handling at the factory or the oils in the air or dust from the factory.
 It is still a good idea to wash before proceeding.

 Thoroughly wash the area where you plan to place the labels.
+Wash with a soapy water that will cut through grease (such as Dawn).
+Do not use an ammonia-based product such as Windex.
+This leaves a residue that may cause the vinyl to not stick as well.
 You should also wipe down the area where the label will be placed with rubbing alcohol to cut through any remaining residue.
 Let the alcohol dry completely.

 Cutting the Vinyl